 - Open System Preferences, and go to Energy Saver.

 - Use the sliders to specify the time after which the display will turn off, and your Mac will go into sleep mode.

-Some applications use automatic positioning, however, in most cases it’s not necessary, so there is no point to once again to burden your battery.
-To change geolocation settings, do the following:
+Some applications use automatic positioning; however, in most cases, it’s not necessary, so there is no point to once again to burden your battery.

-- Go to System Preferences and select Security and Privacy.
+- Go to System Preferences and select Security & Privacy.

 - Switch to the Privacy tab and go to the Location Services section.

 - Turn off the geolocation service, or prohibit it for individual applications.